rasensio1/10-steps-clojure/README.md

 If you don't care about running clojure locally (yet), there is a REPL (place to type in code and see what happens) [here.](http://www.tryclj.com/)

-An awesome list of exercises is found at [4Clojure.](http://www.4clojure.com/problems)
+An awesome list of exercises is found at [4Clojure.](http://www.4clojure.com/problems).
+You just type in what you think should go in the blank, and see if you're right.
+Test your intuition.

-I also found that doing [ Project Euler problems ](https://projecteuler.net/archives) was very beneficial to getting comfortable in Clojure.

 Skip down to [Tips](#tips) if you don't care about a local environment.

-#Setting up your local Environment.
+#Setting up your local Environment

 You need a few things to started writing Clojure on your computer.